officialblake/Draw-DFA/README.md

 # Draw-DFA
 An application for generating and performing operations on deterministic and nondeterministic finite automata.

-# instructions to run
-To run this tool:
+# Running the program

-1. install dependencies via `npm i`
+1. Install dependencies via `npm i`
-2. start the app via `npm start`
+2. Start the application via `npm start`

 ## Contributors